 - Cost of providing books or works in other media to faculty members who request it; and

 - Purchase of one copy for Humanities Center library.

-- Stipends for adjunct and affiliate faculty sponsoring programs: Awards affiliate faculty who sponsor or significantly participate in programs funded by the Center in amounts from $100-$300.
+- Stipends for affiliate faculty sponsoring programs: Awards affiliate faculty who sponsor or significantly participate in programs funded by the Center in amounts from $100-$300.

 - Stipends for summer study for students: Stipends for eligible undergraduates applying to participate in unique programs in the humanities (e.g., participating in an archaeological dig or intensive language program) during the summer that are not available to the students through Loyola offerings and that may not count as credit toward graduation.